Crystal Crescent Beach Homes

 2 baths

 Herring Cove Road - Hebridean Drive - John Brackett Drive - Powers Drive - Shore Road Right of way over neighbouring property to access the waters of Herring Cove.
-Situated on a mature, well-treed lot with seasonal views of Herring Cove sits this lovely, owner-built, custom home.
-This well-built,
+Situated on a mature, well-treed lot with seasonal views of Herring Cove, sits this one owner-built home.
+This well-built, traditional,

 Buying near Crystal Crescent Beach, Nova Scotia: What to know